bsc-iitm/python-textbook/docs/chapter-4/lesson-4.2.md

 #### Alarm!
 Wrong code snippet! ####
 ```

 The interpreter objects by throwing a `TypeError` with the following message: `isRight() got multiple values for argument x`.
 Objection granted!
 Another reasonable requirement from the Python interpreter: there must be exactly one argument in the function call for each parameter in the function definition, nothing more, nothing less.
-This could be a positional argument or a default argument, but not both.
+This could be a positional argument or a keyword argument, but not both.